 Where is WindowsUpdate.log ?

-WindowsUpdate.log is still located at C:\Windows folder.
-This log file will give you details about the Windows Update related activities (in previous versions of windows).
+WindowsUpdate.log is still located in the C:\Windows folder.
+This log file will give you details about the Windows Update-related activities (in previous versions of windows).

 Windows update logs are now generated using ETW (Event Tracing for Windows).
 Please visit http://go.microsoft.com/fwlink/?LinkId=518345 for instructions to decode and obtain windowsupdate.log

 2) As mentioned above, browse through Applications and Services Logs -> Microsoft -> Windows –> WindowsUpdateClient.
-You would be able see two items operational and analytic.
+You would be able to see two items operational and analytic.

-3) By default these options (operational and analytic) are not enabled, You need to manually enable those (operational and analytic) to track the Windows Update events.
+3) By default, these options (operational and analytic) are not enabled; you need to manually enable those (operational and analytic) to track the Windows Update events.

 So Bonus:- What is the command for Windows Update “control /name Microsoft.WindowsUpdate”

 The above command will open the Windows Update settings on your Windows 10 machine.

 Windows 10 Latest Version Of Client Operating System From Microsoft (anoopcnair.com)